 Peter Lynch has one of the best books called One Up On Wall Street.
-In the book, he emphasises that one should avoid hot stocks.
+In the book, he emphasizes that one should avoid hot stocks.

 This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give it even more publicity.
 This results in the stock price touching the sky.
-But it can lose its value quickly once the investors realise that such hot stocks will not grow in the future.
+But it can lose its value quickly once the investors realize that such hot stocks will not grow in the future.